LeandroTheDev/project_factions/README.md

 - Shop UI
 - Trade UI
 - Lootboxes
-- Trade Money can be returned to get points for the shop and trade
+- New economy coin that can be returned to get points for the shop and trade
+- Sell vegetables/fruits
+- Scrap Weapons to earn the economy coin

 # Factions Plus

 Add new features and adjustments for playing with Factions Mode, require the Factions Economy

-- New economy item
-- Sell vegetables/fruits
-- Scrap Weapons to earn Trade Money
 - Increase crop grow speed
 - Reduced seed drop by crops
 - Reduced water need for fully watered crop